zimolzak/healthcare-data-quality/img/zimolzak-quiz-questions.md

 A. The lab data from New Orleans were collected but are missing from the point of view of a researcher or clinician at BCM.
 They cannot easily determine what was/wasn't measured.
 This is a problem with completeness.

 B. This social determinant of health is unfortunately not in the EHR in this example.
-The researcher will have to find another source for this data or investigate a different associateion.
+The researcher will have to find another source for this data or investigate a different association.
 This is another form of data (in)completeness.

 C. This is not a problem with data completeness, but with conformance.
 The data are all present, and the problem is not missing values, but inconsistent naming.
 This is the best response.